Micropeteina dryinodes (Meyrick, 1889)

 • Deane's wattle (Acacia deanei, MIMOSACEAE)

-The male adult moths have forewings that are brown, each with short black streak emanating from the base.
+The male adult moths have forewings that are brown, each with a broken black streak emanating from the base.
 The hindwings are pale brown.
 The wingspan of the male is about 3 cms.

 The female has reduced pointed wings, and cannot fly.
 She has a wingspan of about 1.7 cms.